econcz/pylppinv/README.md

 # "Hybrid" LS-LP model pseudoinverse-based (SVD-based) solving algorithm

-The algorithm solves "hybrid" least squares linear programming (LS-LP) problems with the help of the Moore-Penrose inverse (pseudoinverse), calculated using singular value decomposition (SVD), with emphasis on estimation of non-typical constrained OLS (cOLS), Relationship Matrix (RM) [1], and custom (user-defined) cases.
+The algorithm solves "hybrid" least squares linear programming (LS-LP) problems with the help of the Moore-Penrose inverse (pseudoinverse), calculated using singular value decomposition (SVD), with emphasis on estimation of non-typical constrained OLS (cOLS), Transaction Matrix (TM) [1], and custom (user-defined) cases.
 The pseudoinverse offers a unique solution and may be the best linear unbiased estimator (BLUE) for a group of problems under certain conditions [2].

 Example of a non-typical cOLS problem:
 *"Estimate the trend and the cyclical component of a country's GDP given the textbook or any other definition of its peaks, troughs, and saddles."*

-Example of an RM problem:
+Example of an TM problem:
 *"Estimate the input-output table or a matrix of trade / investment / etc., the technical coefficients or (country) shares of which are unknown."*